 Depending on the area being examined, you might have to change positions several times so the technician can have better access.
 After the procedure, the technician cleans the gel off of your skin.

 At Prestige ER, the whole procedure typically lasts less than 30 minutes.

 Following the exam, your doctor will review the images and check for any abnormalities.
 If your doctor is able to make a diagnosis of your condition based on your ultrasound, they may begin your treatment.
-Depending on the type of ultrasound you have and an initial review by the doctor, you might be able to get same-day results, or the doctor will call you to discuss the findings, or schedule a follow-up appointment.
+Regardless of the type of ultrasound you have and an initial review by the doctor, you will still receive same-day results.
 Should anything abnormal turn up on the ultrasound, you may need to undergo other diagnostic techniques, such as a CT scan, MRI, or a biopsy sample of tissue depending on the area examined.